 For students encountering a specific problem or decision, a one-time counseling session can provide the needed support to move forward.
 Counselors focus with the student on naming the issue and problem-solving next steps, after which the student can follow up with other counseling service resources as needed.

 Counseling groups offer students an opportunity to share concerns, support one another, learn skills, and practice healthy coping.
-Many counseling groups are focused on specific topics, such as anxiety or mindfulness.
-Others are open to students who are seeking more general emotional support.
+Students who have completed an appointment request may be referred to these groups as appropriate by an LCCS counselor.

 Step 9- Individual counseling